saheemOlogN/saheemOlogN/README.md

   <img src="./image.jpeg" alt="Project Preview" width="500">
 </p>

-trying to center my div :3
+struggling to center a div :3
+Anyways one day I'll lwk be moving in my peak just like the Gear5th :)